marishibata/digital-prejudice/README.md

 * This URL is saved onto the database along with the submitted text

 * When the user clicks the play button on the front-end, the URL is then retrieved so that users can hear back the submitted message

+# Next Steps

+* Build 3D models of visemes with Blender, import them into Three.js to apply functionality and WebGL effects

+* Figure out algorithm to generate mouth shapes on playback of text-to-speech audio